okgrow/auto-analytics/README.md

 ## Settings Configuration

-The service names and API key-names provided in the Settings are specific to each platform.
+The service names and API key-names provided in the `integrations` section are specific to each platform.
 Make sure to use the correct service name and key shown for the platform you're adding.

 There are other options which are not documented in the example above.
 To find them search for your specific integration [in this file](https://github.com/okgrow/analytics.js/blob/master/analytics.js) and look at the options and their defaults that are set with `.option(...)`.